Ukraine conflict: West imposes sanctions on these few

 Sergei Kirienko

 Kirienko, 59, was Russia’s prime minister for four months during the collapse of the Soviet Union in 1998.
-Since 2016, he has served as deputy chief of staff of the Russian Presidential Administration, the agency that coordinates the presidential exercise.
+Since 2016, he has served as Deputy Chief of Staff of the Russian Presidential Administration, the agency that coordinates the president’s exercise of office.

 Kirienko has been supporting Putin with various political initiatives since 2007 and sanctions have already been imposed by the European Union and Great Britain after the poisoning of Alexei Navalny.
 He is one of the most powerful and influential officials in the Kremlin, especially when it comes to Russian domestic politics.

-Note: This article was originally published on February 23 and was corrected on February 24.